-97. Denying social transition and/or hormone therapy for incarcerated individuals with gender dysphoria who have a need for such care is contrary to widely accepted evidence-based medical protocols for the treatment of gender dysphoria and puts these individuals at risk of significant harm, including heightened risk of depression, self-harm, and suicidality.
+86. Executive Order 14168, which categorically prohibits gender-affirming medical care and social transition for individuals with gender dysphoria who are in the custody of the Bureau of Prisons, regardless of their medical needs, is contrary to widely accepted evidence-based medical protocols for the treatment of gender dysphoria and puts these individuals at risk of significant harm, including heightened risk of depression, self-harm, and suicidality.